-Mice can’t dig through frozen ground, but they can continue to use burrows they already made.
+Mice can’t dig through frozen ground, but they can continue to use burrows they already made in the winter.
 A deep enough burrow may provide enough warmth and cover to allow the field mouse to survive freezing temperatures.

-, field mice tend to construct small nests out of a wide variety of materials.
-Field mouse nests are usually cup-shaped, and made out of pretty much any soft material
+Field mice tend to construct small nests out of a wide variety of materials.
+Their nests usually end up looking like clumps of grass, paper, fabric, insulation, and dust.

 In the winter, field mice tend to build their nests in warm areas.
 They’ll fill out a nest in a burrow, or in an existing structure… like your home.
 In fact, the search for nesting materials may bring field mice closer to your home.
 They’ll pull loose insulation or fabric materials away from vulnerable areas of your home.
 If, while they’re scavenging materials, they happen to find a way in, they’ll take it!

 Brown mice, in particular, are great climbers.
 They use their climbing ability to enter warm areas most animals may not be able to access.
 They climb up trees to find hollows or even enter roofs, attics, or vent systems.

 Once mice access your roof, they often chew or squeeze their way past shingles and into your home’s insulation.
 Eventually, they could end up nesting in your attic.

 Usually, field mice infestations occur when the mice are trying one of the winter survival techniques listed above.
 Field mice infestations are especially common in rural or wooded areas.